lammpstutorials/lammpstutorials-article/README.md

 <br>

-This repository contains the article introducing a suite of tutorials designed to make learning LAMMPS more accessible for new users.
+This repository contains the sources for [the article](https://livecomsjournal.org/index.php/livecoms/article/view/v6i1e3037/3091) introducing a suite of tutorials designed to make learning LAMMPS more accessible for new users.

 ## Tutorials